rook/rook/Documentation/ceph-object-store-crd.md

 $ vault write -f transit/keys/<mybucketkey> exportable=true # transit engine

 * TLS authentication with custom certificates between Vault and CephObjectStore RGWs are supported from ceph v16.2.6 onwards

+* The Kubernetes Service Account authentication method is confgiured for RGW with help of vault agent

 ## Deleting a CephObjectStore